CHARLIE PALMIERI was a pianist, organist, composer, arranger, bandleader, educator, and EDDIE PALMIERI’S elder brother.

 Palmieri also had hits with United Artist Records.
 However, Pacheco left the band, and United Artists canceled his contract because of a conflict of interest with Tito Rodriguez.
 This led to Palmieri’s signing with the Alegre label and two best-selling “hits,” including Como Bailan La Pachanga and La Pachanga Se Baila Así.

 When the Charanga craze decline in popularity, Palmieri switched to the Boogaloo.
-Also, he dropped the word “Charanga” from the bands’ name, and it became La Duboney.
+Also, he dropped the word “Charanga” and the band became La Duboney.
 In 1965, he scored the hits Tengo Máquina y Voy a 60 (Going like 60) and Hay Que Estar En Algo/Either You Have It or You Don’t in 1967.
 Also, in 1968 he recorded Latin Bugalu for the Atlantic label.
 According to Palmieri, he didn’t care for the Boogaloo, but he learned “if you don’t follow a popular trend, you’re dead!”

 In 1961, Palmieri joined Al Santiago’s Alegre All-Stars and reunited with Pacheco (Volume 1).
 Also, he recorded four albums for the Alegre label: Pachanga at the Caravana Club (1961), Salsa Na’ Ma’ (1963), Tengo Maquina y Voy a 60 (1967), and The Giant of the Keyboard (1972).